NerdBlud/FixCodeCLI/README.md

-# ⚡ fixcode — AI Code Fixer
+# ⚡ FixCodeCLI — AI Code Fixer

 Fix and clean up your code using **OpenAI** or **Gemini** directly from your terminal.